-Stephen is a Partner at Deloitte Touche Tohmatsu in its Assurance and Advisory division.
+Stephen is a Partner at Deloitte Touche Tohmatsu Asia Pacific in its Audit and Assurance division.
 Stephen provides assurance, financial due diligence and accounting advisory services to a wide range of organisations including listed companies, major multinational corporations, not-for-profit entities and government bodies.

 Appointed by the Attorney-General of Victoria, The Hon.
 Martin Pakula (2015)

-Dr Melissa Castan is an Associate Professor at Monash University, teaching undergraduate and postgraduate students in the law faculty for more than 25 years.
-She is a Deputy Director of the Castan Centre for Human Rights Law, and she teaches and writes on Australian constitutional law, public law, human rights law, Indigenous legal issues and legal education and research.
-She is the national editorial convenor for the Alternative Law Journal.
+Dr Melissa Castan is an Associate Professor and the Associate Dean (Education) in the Law Faculty, Monash University, where she has worked for over 25 years.
+She is a Deputy Director of the Castan Centre for Human Rights Law, and sits on a number of university and faculty committees.
+Her teaching and research interests are on Australian constitutional law, public law, human rights law, Indigenous legal issues and legal education and research. and she has a number of publications in these areas.
+She is the National Editorial Convenor of the Alternative Law Journal.

 Nominee of the Board of Victoria Legal Aid (2018)